stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 	}

 This creates a tabular field, which lists related student records, one row at a time.
-It's empty by default, but you can add new students as required, or relate them to the project by typing in the box above the table.
+Its empty by default, but you can add new students as required, or relate them to the project by typing in the box above the table.

-In our case, we want to manage those records, edit their details, and add new ones.
+In our case, want to manage those records, edit their details, and add new ones.
 To accomplish this, we have added a specific `[api:GridFieldConfig]`.
 While we could've built the config from scratch, there's several preconfigured instances.
 The `GridFieldConfig_RecordEditor` default configures